|About Satellite Messengers and Personal Locator Beacons|

-The DeLorme inReach units, like the SPOT 3 have an SOS button to alert GEOS IERCC and an additional three preset messages that are easily sent.
-The DeLorme will receive confirmations for successfully sent messages.
+The inReach units, like the SPOT 3 have an SOS button to alert GEOS IERCC and an additional three preset messages that are easily sent.
+An inReach will receive confirmations for successfully sent messages.

-If you press the SOS button on a DeLorme you will get confirmation from the GEOS IERCC that the message has been received and that help is on it's way.
+If you press the SOS button on an inReach you will get confirmation from the GEOS IERCC that the message has been received and that help is on it's way.
 Then it is possible to have a proper text conversation with the emergency centre and give more detail about the emergency.

-Even better, DeLorme has an app for smartphones and tablets (Earthmate) that allows full wireless control of the inReach units via bluetooth.
+Even better, Garmin's app for smartphones and (Earthmate) allows full wireless control of the inReach units via bluetooth.
 Then the keyboard on the smartphone can be used to easily type messages.

-Messages can be created on a DeLorme inReach without a smartphone.
+Messages can be created on an inReach without a smartphone.
 The rocker switch can cursor round an on-screen keyboard.
 Painfully slow to produce a message, but very useful nonetheless.

-Being able to create texts on the DeLorme might be very useful.
+Being able to create texts on an inReach might be very useful.
 A firmware or OS update might have unexpectedly broken a usually reliable pairing or the smartphone might simply run out of battery.

 SPOT offer a SEND called the 'SPOT Connect' which also pairs with a smartphone.
 However the SPOT Connect has even fewer buttons than the SPOT 3 and as a standalone device only offers the SOS function.
 The smartphone is essential to access the full functionality of the 'Connect'.
 Other SENDs also offer smartphone pairing.
 Check that the standalone SEND does what you want without the phone.